JOxBERGER/KnowHow/readme.md

 $ scp user@homeip:/path/to/file /local/path/

 __apt get__
-$ apt-get update // update source list
+apt-get update // update source list
-$ apt-get upgrade // upgrade all installed packages
+apt-get upgrade // upgrade all installed packages
-$ apt-cache search <search_term> // find a package by name
+apt-cache search <search_term> // find a package by name apt-get build-dep <package_name> // Causes apt-get to install/remove packages in an attempt to satisfy the build dependencies for a source package.
-$ apt-get install <package_name> // install a new package
+apt-get install <package_name> // install a new package
-$ apt-get remove <package_name> // remove a package
+apt-get remove <package_name> // remove a package

 __find__